 II.
 Metanormative Moral and Political Philosophy

-My current research focuses on practical uncertainty and on how epistemic constraints – constraints regarding what we know and/or justifiably believe – affect the justification of actions and institutions in moral and political contexts.
+My current research focuses on how epistemic limitations – limitations in relation to what we know and/or justifiably believe – affect the justification of actions and decisions in moral and political contexts.

-One starting-point for this research are moral, political and/or factual disagreements and their implications for epistemic and practical justification: under what conditions do disagreements about how we ought to act or which social institutions are justified undermine the justification of actions or institutions?
+One starting-point for this research are moral, political and/or factual disagreements and their implications for epistemic and practical justification: under what conditions do disagreements about how we ought to act, or about which political decisions are justified, undermine the justification of those actions or decisions?
 A recent paper on public reason addresses this question.
-As part of this project, I have also written on the epistemic basis of political liberalism and on epistemic constraints on democratic justification.
+As part of the political epistemology branch of this project, I have also written on the epistemic basis of political liberalism and on epistemic constraints on democratic justification.